-Sajni Patel’sMy Sister’s Big Fat Indian Wedding is a fresh, witty rom-com romp set against the backdrop of a high-profile music competition and a riotous Indian wedding
+Sajni Patel’sMy Sister’s Big Fat Indian Wedding is a fresh, witty rom-com romp set against the backdrop of a high-profile music competition and a riotous Indian wedding.

-Zurika Damani is a naturally gifted violinist with a particular love for hip hop beats.
-But when you’re part of a big Indian family, everyone has expectations, and those certainly don’t include hip hop violin.
-After being rejected by Juilliard, Zuri’s last hope is a contest judged by a panel of top tier college scouts.
+Zurika Damani is a naturally gifted violinist with a particular love for hip-hop beats.
+But when you’re part of a big Indian family, everyone has expectations, and those certainly don’t include hip-hop violin.
+After being rejected by Juilliard, Zuri’s last hope is a contest judged by a panel of top-tier college scouts.
 The only problem?
-This coveted competition happens to take place during Zuri’s sister’s extravagant wedding week.
+This coveted competition happens to take place during her sister’s extravagant wedding week.
 And Zuri has already been warned, repeatedly, that she is not to miss a single moment.